ItsAsh95/MediSonar/README.md

 *   Enhance error handling and user feedback mechanisms.
 *   Develop user authentication for personalization and secure data.
 *   Expand data visualization capabilities.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

+You may freely use, modify, and share this project for personal or non-commercial purposes, provided that proper attribution is given to the author.
+Commercial use requires prior written consent.

+Full license text is available in the [LICENSE](./LICENSE.txt) file.

+This project also makes use of third-party services, including the Perplexity SONAR API.
+Use of these services is subject to their own terms of service as detailed in the [Third-Party Notices](./THIRD_PARTY_NOTICE.md).